eugenia1984/english/glossary.md

 - **can** is a modal verb used to express abilities or possibilities.
 It indicates what someone is capable of doing.

+- **Coffee shops** are cozy spots where people can purchase coffee and small bites to eat.
+They are also places where many like to sit to do some work or catch up with friends.

 - **Collaboration** refers to working together with others to achieve a common goal.

 - **contactless**: usually describes a type of technology where you don't need to physically touch or swipe something.